wordofwarning/wordofwarning.org/current/2022-worksahead/mccaffrey/index.md

 ---
 <span style='font-variant: small-caps'>jump → [access](/current/2022-worksahead/mccaffrey/#access) · [about](/current/2022-worksahead/mccaffrey/#about) · [artist](/current/2022-worksahead/mccaffrey/#artist) · [credits](/current/2022-worksahead/mccaffrey/#credits) · [websites](/current/2022-worksahead/mccaffrey/#websites)</span> · <small>Updated 14 Apr 2022</small>

-*Presented by* Word of Warning + Contact *as part of* [Works Ahead 2022](/current/2022-worksahead)
+*Presented by* Word of Warning + Contact *in* [Works Ahead 2022](/current/2022-worksahead)

 A one-man work-in-progress about revolution, hope, and our capacity for change.

 #### Access
-Dates: Thursday 26 + Friday 27 May 2022, 7pm<br>Duration: shown alongside two other new works; show approx 45mins; overall event approx 2hr 15min<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>COVID-19 measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.
+Dates: Thursday 26 + Friday 27 May 2022, 7pm<br>Duration: approx 45mins; shown alongside two other new worksoverall event approx 2hr 15min<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>COVID-19 measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.

 Ticketing: available to book via Contact *by the end of April*.